 The Municipality of Barrington values the importance of outdoor unstructured play.
 When we are talking about outdoor unstructured play, we are referring to risky play and nature play.
 This play normally happens where natural elements are present- such as water and mud, rocks, sticks, hills, forests, and natural loose parts such as pine cones, leaves, grass etc. This sort of play is self-directed and exploratory.
 This means that the child is in charge of the play and directs how they are playing.
 This sort of play includes some element of risk.
 Outdoor play provides thrilling and exciting forms of play that involve uncertainty and the potential for physical injury- which can be good.
 It is good for children to test their limits, explore boundaries and learn about injury risk.
 Click here for more information on an overview of risky play.

 Another way the Municipality of Barrington is supporting outdoor unstructured play is through our Loose Parts Play shed initiative.
 We currently have one Loose Parts Play Shed located at the Sherose Island Playground.
-The Shed houses plenty of Loose Parts items such as tires, stumps, ropes, tunnels, crates, cooking supplies, etc. The reason loose parts play is important for children is because the items allows the kids to be in charge of the play.
+The Shed houses plenty of Loose Parts items such as tires, stumps, ropes, tunnels, crates, cooking supplies, etc. The reason loose parts play is important for children is because the items allow the kids to be in charge of the play.
 They can use and adopt the equipment as they please, which enhances their creativity and development.
-Loose parts play also develops problem solving skills and competencies needed for later academic skills.
+Loose parts play also develops problem-solving skills and competencies needed for later academic skills.
 If you want to learn more about loose parts play, click here.

-Check out this infographic on the adults role in supervising outdoor unstructured play by clicking here
+Check out this infographic on the adult's role in supervising outdoor unstructured play by clicking here

 Are you and your children looking at ways to stay active at home?
 Click here for some ideas to be active in your backyard!
 Click here